๐ŸŽ‚ Happy 80th Birthday!

 Scroll

-21 chapters of a life as told by Roger to his daughters Allie and Emery โ€” in conversation, with warmth, honesty, and the occasional laugh.
+21 chapters of a life as told by Roger to his daughters Allie and Emery โ€” from Maywood to Portland, in conversation, with warmth, honesty, and the occasional laugh.
 Click any chapter to read more.

 From Maywood to Oregon and Beyond